lonsagisawa/inter-font-pack/README.md

 ## Compatibility

-Both Roboto and Google Sans have been replaced with Inter for more consistent typography on the stock Pixel ROM.
+Both Roboto and Mi Sans have been replaced with Inter for more consistent typography on the MIUI.

 To maximize compatibility, all font names have been patched to match the original fonts.
 This fixes some issues in third-party apps, such Firefox falling back to Fira Sans instead of using the new fonts.